akauppi/Kotka/docs/5/540-tracks.md

 The back track is stationary, and provides a rigid connection to the wheel arcs (also attaching them to each other).

-The front track can be lowered (manually, from a lever), to emulate riding on one track or switching tracks.
+The front track can be lowered (manually), to emulate riding on one track or switching tracks.

 <!-- tbd. picture of scissor in action: up, low -->

 ### Side rails (MVP 0.1) are for vehicle platform MVP 0.2